Ensembl/ensembl-dauphin-style-compiler/peregrine-draw/src/webgl/canvas/flat-images.md

 ## The Canvas Element itself

-The web_sys HTML canvas element is wrapped inside a `Canvas` object purely to make querying its size more efficient than doing so through the browser API.
-In all other ways it should be considered a raw HTML canvas DOM element.

-The `CanvasSource` is a source of these `Canvas` objects.
+The `CanvasSource` is a source of `HtmlCanvasElement` objects.
 It incorporates a cache of unused elements to reduce the number ofelements created.
 The main speed saving here is in reducing memory fragmentation over time.

 ## The canvas in use

 When a canvas is needed we must take out a context which is stateful.
 The operations on the canvas are also not idiomatic for our use-case.
-To manage these two aspects, a `CanvasAndContext` object wraps a `Canvas` and provides better primitives for our use.
+To manage these two aspects, a `CanvasAndContext` object wraps an `HtmlCanvasElement` and provides better primitives for our use.
 This object is not clone, so a `CanvasInUse` object wraps it and provides mutability.

 At this stage, no WebGL use has entered our API.
 We could equally use a `CanvasInUse` for other purposes (but don't, at the moment).